 The console mounted computers use batteries, which means at one time you will have to replace them.
 The pressure gauge of these console computers must be connected to your tank in order to show a pressure reading.

 Wrist mounted dive computers are great for recreational divers who do not dive too deep.
-The good thing with the best diving computers (wrist-mounted dive) is that you can use them as day-to-day watches.
+The good thing with the best scuba diving computers (wrist-mounted dive) is that you can use them as day-to-day watches.
 For people who like to dive in wrecks or caves, it makes a lot of sense to use a wrist mounted computer.
 You won’t have to struggle to maneuver tight spaces.